bcgov/designatedlands/README.md

     - creates a PostGIS and PL/R enabled database named designatedlands
     - names the container dlpg

-    Note that the above docker command uses arbitrary database credentials.
-Modify the parameters in the command to match either your `$DATABASE_URL` environment variable or the values in the `db_url` parameter in the config file you supply to designatedlands (see below).
+    Note that `designatedlands.py` uses the above database credentials as the default.
+If you need to change these (for example, changing the port to avoid conflicting with a system installation), modify the `db_url` parameter in the config file you supply to designatedlands (see below).

     As long as you don't remove this container, it will retain all the data you put in it.
 To start it up again: